shbhrsaha/shbhrsaha.github.io/_posts/2021-12-20-be-curious-not-judgmental.md

 Even if we did manage to sneak a button onto the bulb, how would people press it?
 Unscrew the light bulb, fair enough.
 But now we don't have power to run the factory reset process.
 Should we add a capacitor or a battery?
 If the latter, how do we keep it protected from the bulb's heat?

 So, we ditch the button and settle for a timed sequence.
 Why not shorten the sequence length?
-Be careful-- get it too short, then people might trigger it accidentally during day-to-day use.
+Be careful-- if it's too short, people might trigger it accidentally during day-to-day use.

 Why not shorten the time intervals to two seconds?
-If it's too short, then people might execute it incorrectly when they _do_ want to factory reset.
+If they're too short, people might execute it incorrectly when they _do_ want to factory reset.

 ## The takeaway